samphibian/knot-generation-and-analysis/README.md

 5) Output the percentage of each knot created

 Working:
--Knot-Generation
+- Knot-Generation
--Crossing Generation
+- Crossing Generation
--Crossing Labelling
+- Crossing Labelling

 Notation Generation:
--No-crossing knots
+- No-crossing knots
--One-crossing knots
+- One-crossing knots

-Note:
--so far has only correctly generated crossing notation for unknots with various numbers of crossings.
-Not sure if it just isn't handling non-unknots or if it's miscategorizing
+- Unknots of most crossings

 Known bugs:
--Occasional infinite loops in the different next/prev sections -> stopgap fix of scrapping the knot and generating a new one -V not being correctly interpreted
+- Occasional infinite loops in the different next/prev sections -> stopgap fix of scrapping the knot and generating a new one
+- V not always returning correct Vs

 /****
 Sources: